Chapter 1 : Teardrop

 James was quidditch star, clever, good sense of humour.

 Snape was not any of those things.

 The minute when Lily agreed to be James’s girlfriend, was the day James stopped teasing him.
-But Snape didn’t care anymore.
-He’d always thought that he’d be the one to marry Lily, the one to have her children, with the same black hair as him and the same green eyes as Lily.
+But Severus didn’t care anymore.
+He’d always thought that he’d be the one to marry Lily, the one to have her children with, with the same black hair as him and the same green eyes as Lily.

 She was the only girl he’d ever loved, and she always would be.

 It wasn’t the fact that Lily was going out with someone.

 It was who she was going out with.